xy-plus/static-libminigui/README.md

 - static compile libminigui
 - static compile minigui app

 I assume you work in Alpine-Linux, and use x86_64-linux-musl as default toolchain.
+If you want build other platform minigui-app, read the x86_64 step first, then read the cross-complie method in the bottom.

-Or you can work in docker:
+You can work in docker:

 ```shell
 yourComputer$ git clone https://github.com/xy-plus/static-libminigui.git